MicrosoftDocs/power-automate-docs/articles/ui-flows/edit-desktop.md

 ## Add a delay

-You can now add delay in UI flows to help control the UI flow run behavior.
+You can add delay in UI flows to help control the UI flow run.

-### Prerequisites

-- You need to have a Power Automate **Per user plan with attended RPA** to use the delay feature with UI flows.
-If you do not have a paid plan, you can start a trial by going to Power Automate and selecting the **Try free** link.
-- An existing UI flow.

 Follow these steps to add a delay to a UI flow that you've recorded.